 Few have spoken about the motives for such conduct, bringing us back to Brian MacMahon.
 Indeed, having a more prominent reputation makes it easier to get published, seemingly inviting less scrutiny by reviewers and fostering the process.
 While some engage in this conduct to beef up their reputation, MacMahon was already an acknowledged expert by the time his coffee study was published.
 There is no hint he received remuneration for the study.
 So, why?

 No one really knows.
 But those who devote themselves to uncovering fraudulent publications lament that alerting the journals has little impact.

 “Publishers, for their part make profits from publishing more, not from investigating potential retractions.
 They also fear getting sued by belligerent fraudsters.”

 Most reputable scientists and doctors will concede the peer-review system is broken.
-Perhaps it is time that peer-review is removed as a criteria for legally sound science as well.
+Perhaps it is time that peer review is removed as a criterion for legally sound science as well.
 Surely, lawyers should check the retraction status of articles upon which testimony or studies are based, as well as the status of articles or studies cited or relied on in proferred testimony.